borgr/facultips/08_teaching_statement.md

 #### Evaluation and assessment

 Did you think about it?

 ### Connect it to your research

+If it is an experimental field, maybe you value hands-on teaching, maybe you care about open science and hence want it reflected in class etc.

 ### Experience